ihrapsa/KlipperWrt/README.md

 _____________________________________________
 *Notes:*
 -  If the box doesn't connect back to your router wirelessly connect to it with an ethernet cable and setup/troubleshoot wifi.
-- timelapse is set to autorender which might take a while to finish after a long print.
-You might set it to ` autorender: False`  under `[timelapse]` block inside `moonraker.conf`.
-Check [here](https://github.com/FrYakaTKoP/moonraker/blob/dev-timelapse/docs/configuration.md#add-the-macro-to-your-slicer) for how to set your `TIMELAPSE_TAKE_FRAME` macro or `TIMELAPSE_TAKE_PARKED_FRAME` inside your slicer layer change.
+-  Check [here](https://github.com/mainsail-crew/moonraker-timelapse/blob/main/docs/configuration.md#slicer-setup) for how to set your `TIMELAPSE_TAKE_FRAME` macro inside your slicer layer change.

 </details>